 - Decorate with fresh chopped basil, dried basil and ground black pepper.

-*These mushrooms are also known as ‘portobellini’, ‘baby bella’, ‘cremini’ or ‘baby portobello’ mushrooms.
+- Cremini mushrooms are also known as 'portobellini', 'baby bella', or 'baby portobello' mushrooms.
+You could also use white button mushrooms.

-*You don’t have to use spinach lasagna you can use plain lasagna, that’s up to you.
+- Lasagna sheets.
+You don't have to use spinach lasagna you can use plain lasagna, that's up to you.
 Ideally you want to use a brand that does not require pre-cooking.
+You may need a few more sheets of lasagna, depending on the size of the sheets.
+Just use as many as needed.